You are here: Home page > Transportation > Elevators

 A modern steel and glass elevator.

-Photo: A typical, modern, electronically controlled elevator.
+Photo: Every so often, you might stumble across an elevator that shows off its secrets.
 If you wait for the cars to move out of the way, you can often see some of the workings and figure out which bits do what.
+Photo courtesy of Carol M. Highsmith's America Project in the Carol M. Highsmith Archive, Library of Congress, Prints & Photographs Division.

 Sponsored links